osmanbaskaya/osmanbaskaya.github.io/_posts/2016-03-22-TL-DR-for-Papers-I-read.markdown

 **Warning**: This paper will not meet TL;DR criteria at all.

 [This paper](http://www.saifmohammad.com/WebDocs/arabicSA-JAIR.pdf) focuses on analyzing state-of-the-art sentiment analyzer's performance on translated texts.
-What they have?
+What do they have?

-- Manually annotated parallel corpora for a resource-rich language (English) and a resource-poor language (Arabic).
+- Manually annotated parallel corpora for a resource-rich language (English) and a resource-poor language (Arabic) pair.
-- Manual sentiment annotation for these corpora.
+- Manual (Crowd-sourcing) sentiment annotation for these corpora.
 - A state-of-the-art English sentiment analyzer tool.
 - Arabic version of above tool (they implemented Arabic version with the same method)
 - Statistical Machine Translation (SMT) system that translates in both direction ($$English \Longleftrightarrow Arabic$$)